Sporting Kansas City: Colors and badge

-Sporting Kansas City's official colors are "sporting blue" and "dark indigo" with "lead" as a tertiary color.
+Sporting Kansas City's official colors are "sporting blue" and "dark indigo," with "lead" as a tertiary color.
 The primary logo is composed of a teardrop-shaped shield containing a stylized representation of the Kansas–Missouri state line with "sporting blue" stripes on the "Kansas" side and an interlocking "SC" on the "Missouri" side.
 The shield's contour alludes to the team's former logo while under the "Kansas City Wizards" appellation.
-The stateline represents Sporting's fanbase in both of the Kansas and Missouri portions of the Kansas City metropolitan area.
+The state line represents Sporting's fanbase in both of the Kansas and Missouri portions of the Kansas City metropolitan area.
 The eleven alternating horizontal stripes of "sporting blue" and "dark indigo" forming the state line are a nod to the number of players a team fields.
-The "SC" (for Sporting Club) is inspired by Asclepius' rod representing health and fitness, a Greek statue called the Winged Victory of Samothrace – alluding to strength and movement, and to the Spanish architecture of Kansas City's Country Club Plaza.
-Beginning in 2013, Ivy Funds became the club's first uniform sponsor, and a new home and away jersey design was unveiled, and an alternate argyle design.
+The "SC" (for Sporting Club) is inspired by Asclepius' rod, representing health and fitness; a Greek statue called the Winged Victory of Samothrace, alluding to strength and movement; and the Spanish architecture of Kansas City's Country Club Plaza.
+Beginning in 2013, Ivy Funds became the club's first uniform sponsor, and a new home and away jersey design was unveiled, along with an alternate argyle design.